talmolab/sleap/develop/_sources/guides/cli.md.txt

                         available GPU.
   --first-gpu           Run inference on the first GPU, if available.
   --last-gpu            Run inference on the last GPU, if available.
-  --gpu GPU             Run inference on the i-th GPU specified.
+  --gpu GPU             Run training on the i-th GPU on the system.
+If 'auto', run on
+                        the GPU with the highest percentage of available memory.
+                        (default: '0')
   --peak_threshold PEAK_THRESHOLD
                         Minimum confidence map value to consider a peak as valid.